 - Downlands Scouts meet on a Friday evening between 6.30 and 8pm

-You are invited to visit the Troop meetings for a period of about four weeks (in addition to attending your normal Pack meetings) so that you can see what life in Scouts is like.
+Once you have been offered a place in Scouts you should attend the Troop meetings for a period of about four weeks (in addition to attending your normal Pack meetings) so that you can see what life in Scouts is like.
 Both troops meet at the Scout Hut.
 You should wear your Cub uniform when you attend their meetings.

 As a Cub you will work on your “Moving On” award when you join Scouts.
 This is intended to help you make a smooth transfer to the Troop and can be worn on your new Scout uniform.
 Hopefully during this time you will complete your Scout Membership award so that by the end of the period you will be ready to be invested into Scouts.